linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 ## Some benchmarks

 I implemented a _headless benchmarking mode_ to run the emulator without UI.
-I measured the FPS in various OCaml compiler backends, and the result was as follows:
+I measured the FPS in various OCaml compiler backends, and the result was as follows:[^9]

+[^9]: Note that this benchmark is for comparing OCaml backends and can not be used to compare the FPS with other Game Boy emulators.
+This is because the performance of an emulator depends significantly on how accurate it is and how much functionality it has.
+For example, CALMBOY does not implement the APU (Audio Processing Unit), so there is no point comparing its FPS with emulators that have APU support.

 <div>
   <img src="/images/benchmark-result.png" alt="benchmark result" title="benchmark-result">
 </div>

-Note that this benchmark is for comparing OCaml backends and can not be used to compare the FPS with other Game Boy emulators.
-This is because the performance of an emulator depends significantly on how accurate it is and how much functionality it has.
-For example, CALMBOY does not implement the APU (Audio Processing Unit), so there is no point comparing its FPS with emulators that have APU support.

 # Final remarks